-• 14CS240 : Computer Organization and Microprocessors
+• 14CS240 : Computer Organization and Microprocessors --- --------- ---

-• 14CS370 : Object Oriented Programming
+- 14CS370 : Object Oriented Programming

-• 14CS390 : Assembly Language Programming Lab
+- 14CS390 : Assembly Language Programming Lab

-• 14CS530 : Theory of Computation
+- 14CS530 : Theory of Computation

 Describe the role of each phase of a compiler with its construction tools.
-Understand (CO1)
+Understand (CO1) Develop a lowing low phone for more an initial that taken a first structure analysis (CO3) Develop semantic analyzers for type-checking and intermediate code generators to translate the source program into an intermediate code.
+Apply (CO4)

 Develop a Lexical Analyzer for recognizing the tokens of a given language with an understanding of symbol table management and errorhandling.
-(CO2) Construct parsers like top-down, bottom-up, operator precedence and SLR with an understanding of Context Free Grammars and syntax analysis (CO3)
+(CO2) Construct parsers like top-down, bottom-up, operator precedence and SLR with an understanding of Context Free Grammars and syntax Apply